SAMA HealthCare Services, a Patient-Centered Medical Home

 In order to measure their progress, SAMA administration regularly monitors how their results compare to the state and national averages.

-- In 2015, 52% of SAMA’s diabetic patients received potentially limb-saving foot exams, compared to 10% nationally.
+- In 2016, 78% of SAMA’s diabetic patients received potentially limb-saving foot exams, an increase from 56% the previous year.

 - Open seven days a week with a provider on call 24/7 every day of the year, SAMA’s on-site services prevented an estimated 880 emergency room visits, saving $2.6 million.